Complete guide to web authentication methods

 Set-Cookie: sessionId=abc123; HttpOnly; Secure; SameSite=Strict; Max-Age=3600; Path=/

-Token-based authentication (jwt)
+Token-based authentication (JWT)

 To address the limitations of Cookie + Session authentication, token-based authentication offers a stateless alternative.